 The field of biometrics is booming.

-As our lives and businesses digitalise, passwords proliferate and cybersecurity and fraud prevention become ever more important.
+As our lives and businesses digitalise - often accelerated by the impact of the coronavirus pandemic - passwords proliferate and cybersecurity and fraud prevention become ever more important.
 So the uniqueness of our physical bodies comes to the fore as a source of readily accessible, unique identifiers.

 Fingerprints, faces, capillary/blood flow structures and speech patterns are all being used as ways to confirm our identity.
 This is removing the need to memorise passwords for some applications, and offering a second authentication factor in others.
 Our biological data is being used to make identify theft ever more difficult.